Update (6/23/26): Renovations will begin inside of our Main Branch on the week of June 29.

 The library’s residential neighbors have expressed concerns about traffic around the library — both speeding and the number of vehicles.
 The library continues to meet with safety forces and representatives of the City of Mentor to investigate potential solutions for these concerns.

+As part of those conversations, the library made a Public Records request regarding automobile crashes near the Main Branch.
 From August 2021 to August 2024, there were no traffic accidents on the portions of Sharon Lee and Lauren J roads that abut the library.
 During the same 3-year span, there were eight vehicle collisions on the portion of Mentor Avenue that borders the library.

 What is the renovation/expansion’s budget?